Invisible String

 "Invisible String" is a song by the American singer-songwriter Taylor Swift from her eighth studio album, Folklore (2020).
 She wrote the song with its producer, Aaron Dessner.
 The lyrics are about how fate brings two soulmates together and refer to specific moments from their lives, containing references to the literature classics Jane Eyre and The Sun Also Rises.
 Musically, "Invisible String" is a folk tune with elements of blues, pop, and country.
 Its spare acoustic arrangement is driven by acoustic guitar strums on a rubber bridge and vocal backbeats.

-Music critics lauded "Invisible String" for showcasing what they deemed a masterful songcraft with endearing sound and lyrics; some picked it as an album highlight.
+Music critics lauded "Invisible String" for showcasing what they deemed masterful songcraft with endearing sound and lyrics; some picked it as an album highlight.
 NPR named it one of the best songs of 2020.
 Commercially, "Invisible String" peaked at number 36 on the US Billboard Hot 100 and on charts of Australia, Canada, Portugal, Singapore, and the United Kingdom, where it received a silver certification.
 Swift performed "Invisible String" on the first four shows of her sixth headlining concert tour, the Eras Tour, in 2023, and as a surprise song in a mashup with "Superstar" from Fearless on the first Gelsenkirchen show.